lsst-dm/ap_verify_dataset_template/README.md

 :---------------------|:-----------------------------
 `raw`                 | To be populated with raw data.
 Data files do not need to follow a specific subdirectory structure.
 Currently contains a single small fits file (taken from `obs_test`) to test `git-lfs` functionality.
 `calib`               | To be populated with master calibs.
 Calibration files do not need to follow a specific subdirectory structure.
 Currently empty.
+`config`              | To be populated with dataset-specific configs.
+Currently contains an example file corresponding to the contents of `raw` and `refcats`.
 `templates`           | To be populated with `TemplateCoadd` images produced by a compatible version of the LSST pipelines.
 Must be organized as a filesystem-based Butler repo.
 Currently empty.
 `repo`                | Butler repo into which raw data can be ingested.
 This should be copied to an appropriate location before ingestion.
 Note that the `_mapper` file will require updating for other instruments.
 `refcats`             | To be populated with tarball(s) of HTM shards from relevant reference catalogs.
 Currently contains a small (useless) example tarball.